-- Simply scoop these out daily.
+- How often to change cat litter?
+Simply scoop these out daily.
 Meanwhile, you have to stir the granules in the box to take care of any remaining pool of urine at the box’s bottom.

 - Typically, a litter box with a 3-inch depth of this Precious Cat Long-Haired Cat Litter would go for as long as 2 weeks.

 - By this time, the granules would have already turned yellowish.

 - When it does, you can dispose of the entire litter box contents into the garbage.